 A guard sequence is a sequence of guards, separated by semicolon (;).
 The guard sequence is true if at least one of the guards is true.
+(The remaining guards, if any, will not be evaluated.)

 Guard1;...;GuardK

 A guard is a sequence of guard expressions, separated by comma (,).
 The guard is true if all guard expressions evaluate to true.